opendatavis/opendatavis.github.io/_posts/2020-04-24-visualise-missing-data.md

 </div>
 <!-- HTML: Plotly chart End-->

 This is an interactive plot.
 It has options to zoom, pan, save as image.
-We can also cut thru the plot by dragging from point to point to zoom to specific area.
+We can also cut thru the plot by dragging the cursor from point to point to zoom to specific area.

 This is inspired from a post by fellow Kaggler [AiO](https://www.kaggle.com/notaapple) in which he created a function to Visualize missing data in R. It is very simple yet quick and powerful.